MystenLabs/sui/crates/sui-framework/docs/display.md

 <code>version: u64</code>
 </dt>
 <dd>
- Version that updates on every change after the object was published.
-Newly published object has version 0.
+ Version that can only be updated manually by the Publisher.
 </dd>
 </dl>